Invasive cervical cancer: Epidemiology, risk factors, clinical manifestations, and diagnosis

 Human papillomavirus (HPV) is central to the development of cervical neoplasia and can be detected in 99.7 percent of cervical cancers .
 The most common histologic types of cervical cancer are squamous cell (69 percent of cervical cancers) and adenocarcinoma (25 percent) .

 The epidemiology, risk factors, clinical manifestations, and diagnosis of invasive cervical cancer will be reviewed here.
 Screening and prevention, staging, and the management of cervical cancer and preinvasive disease are discussed separately.
-(See "Screening for cervical cancer: Rationale and recommendations" and "Invasive cervical cancer: Staging and evaluation of lymph nodes" and "Management of early stage cervical cancer" and "Management of locally advanced cervical cancer" and "Cervical intraepithelial neoplasia: Management of low-grade and high-grade lesions".)
+(See "Screening for cervical cancer" and "Invasive cervical cancer: Staging and evaluation of lymph nodes" and "Management of early-stage cervical cancer" and "Management of locally advanced cervical cancer" and "Cervical intraepithelial neoplasia: Management of low-grade and high-grade lesions".)

 EPIDEMIOLOGY AND RISK FACTORS